Welcome back, and I want to begin with a couple of statements from people about this book.

 Everybody did.

-And you would think this would be a period where they would say, oh, if they're gay, we need to root them out.
+And you would think this would be a period where they would say, oh, they're gay.

-And of course, these people that had been destroyed, many of them were innocent.
+And of course, these people that had been destroyed, many of them were innocent, they didn't get any benefits, right?

-They didn't get uh military funerals.
+They didn't get military funerals.

-Uh they were destroyed.
+They were destroyed.

-And uh Roosevelt is able to ride through it, partly because other things go on that divert public attention.
+And Roosevelt is able to ride through it, partly because other things go on that divert public attention.

-But the New York Times is as a matter of fact, has a big story where it calls his behavior uh they they blame him for it.
+But the New York Times, as a matter of fact, has a big story where it calls his behavior.

-The Times blames him in this article, and basically, you know, comes to the conclusion he's unfit for office, but he's able to escape this somehow because of other things going on, and it it's forgotten, and most people today don't even know about it.
+The Times blames him in this article and basically, you know, comes to the conclusion he's unfit for office.

-But it's quite an important it's quite an important story in his life.
+But it's quite an important, it's quite an important story in his life.

-Yet something done.
+Get something done.

-This is viewed towards civil liberties.
+This is a view towards civil liberties.

 These people need to be shut up.

-Yeah, I think some way to shut them up.
+It's not some way to shut them up.

-That was a real harm procedure.
+That was a real hallmark.

 He doesn't care.